github/developer.github.com/content/guides/constructing-a-basic-ci-server.md

 ---
-title: Building a Deployment Server | GitHub API
+title: Constructing a basic CI server | GitHub API
 ---

-# Building a Deployment Server
+# Constructing a basic CI server

 * TOC
 {:toc}

 The [Deployment API][deploy API] provides your projects hosted on GitHub with the capability to launch them on a production server that you own.
-Combined with [the status API][status API], you'll be able to instantaneously serve projects that pass your CI tests.
+Combined with [the status API][status API], you'll be able to coordinate your deployments the moment your code lands on `master`.

 This guide will combine these two API to demonstrate an end-to-end setup that you can use.
 In our scenario, we will: